8 File formats

 The most common file format is Excel spreadsheets.
 However, while Excel can be useful for manipulating data, we do not recommend storing the types of data we use here as an Excel spreadsheet.
 The reason is that Excel often changes/mangles data without telling us.
 It might erroneously interpret something as a date and then automatically convert a number into a date.
 It can lose significant digits or transform data in other unexpected ways.
 Excel can have problems when the decimal symbol is a comma (,) instead of a period (.), or vice versa.
 Consequently, for the type of work we do here, we do not recommend storing data in Excel spreadsheets.

-We know someone whose PhD was delayed by a year because he used Excel for his data, didn’t keep a backup of the original data he had collected by hand, and then Excel mangled the data to the point that it became useless.
+We know someone whose PhD was delayed by a year because he used Excel for his data, did not keep a backup of the original data he had collected by hand, and then Excel mangled the data to the point that it became useless.

 Many vendors and collaborators distribute data in Excel files, and in those cases, it is usually best to have R read the data directly from those files instead of converting them first.